+Prerequisite: ASL& 123 (grade of "C" or higher).
+Students with prior language experience can request consent of instructional unit.
 First of the second-year sequence in studying the language of Deaf Americans.
 Topics include developing receptive and expressive skill and fluency; correct formation of signs, movement, rhythm, phrasing and clarity; vocabulary building; developing proficiency in ASL grammar.
 Students will develop a respect for ASL as a language, including acceptance and appreciation of its diverse regional and personal applications within its culture.
-[SE, HA]
+[GE, HA, SE]

-Δm Sign Language 5 Credits/Units ASL& 222
+Am Sign Language V ASL& 222 5 Credits/Units

+Prerequisite: ASL& 221 (grade of "C" or higher).
+Students with prior language experience can request consent of instructional unit.
 Second of second-year sequence in studying the language of Deaf Americans.
 Topics include developing receptive and expressive skills in dialogue; applying ASL informal discourse styles; vocabulary building; developing proficiency in ASL grammar for recreation, social services, government and the workplace.
 Students will develop a respect for ASL as a language, including acceptance and appreciation of its diverse regional and personal applications within its culture.
-[SE, HA]
+[GE, HA, SE]

-VΙ Am Sign Language ASL& 223 5 Credits/Units
+Am Sign Language VI ASL& 223 5 Credits/Units

+Prerequisite: ASL& 222 (grade of "C" or higher).
+Students with prior language experience can request consent of instructional unit.
 Third of second-year sequence in studying the language of Deaf Americans.
 Continuing development of receptive and expressive skills and fluency.
 Emphasis on increasing vocabulary, classifier, phrases and grammatical usage with a decrease dependency on English syntax structure.
 Students will be able to initiate and converse in topics such as technical fields of work, college level academic subjects, politics, and religion with consistent grammatical accuracy with native ASL users.
-[SE,
+[GE, HA, SE]

-ANTHROPOLOGY (ANTH)
+ANTHROPOLOGY (ANTH/ANTH&)